The best Healthy Brownies—rich, fudgy, and made without flour, refined sugar, butter, or eggs. Optional frosting included!

 Instructions

-- BAKE: Spread the mixture (it is very thick) into the prepared pan in an even layer.
-Bake in the preheated oven for 28-32 minutes or until a fork comes out clean when inserted into the center.
+- Spread the mixture (it is very thick) into the prepared pan in an even layer.
+Bake in the preheated oven for 28–32 minutes or until a fork comes out clean when inserted into the center.
 Do not overbake.
-Slightly underbaking is better and will yield a superior taste and texture (more fudge-like).
-Remove from the oven and allow the pan of brownies to cool completely at room temperature on a wire cooling rack.
+Slightly underbaking is better and will yield a better taste and texture (more fudge-like).
+Remove from oven and allow the pan of brownies to cool completely at room temperature on a wire cooling rack.
 If desired, frost the cooled brownies (see next step).

 Video